-Before Surgery Patient Care Guide is helpful if you are considering a tummy tuck, breast surgery, facelift, fat transfer, or liposuction with Shape Cosmetic Surgery in Spokane, the Tri-Cities, Coeur d’Alene, or the greater northwest, there are many ways to help your recovery be less stressful and more enjoyable.
+Before Surgery Patient Care Guide is helpful if you are considering a tummy tuck, breast surgery, facelift, fat transfer, or liposuction with Shape Cosmetic Surgery in Spokane and Tri Cities, Wa, there are many ways to help your recovery be less stressful and more enjoyable.
 Here are a few tips to help you through this process of preparing!

 Prior to your surgery, we recommend grocery shopping, cleaning your home and other activities you may not be able to do while you recover from your cosmetic surgery.
 This will help relieve stress during your recovery and make the healing process more relaxing.